 A high-end antivirus software may provide some protection for the consumer, but the most commonly used tool to detect unwanted changes to your environment is file integrity monitoring (FIM).
 When FIM is deployed it will alert you when it observes changes to the files and/or folders you have set it to monitor.

 Traditional FIM tools will monitor executable files, folders, system configuration files, content files, zipped files, etc. FIM is effective at detecting changes to otherwise unchanging environments.
 But FIM can’t help you detect changes that are made to dynamic environments, such as shopping carts, databases, and the like.
 Since these environments are almost constantly changing, FIM has no baseline, and therefore cannot function as an intrusion detection tool.

-SecurityMetrics’ Webpage Integrity Monitoring (WIM) product is a patented technology able to find and mitigate malicious injected code on webpages.
+SecurityMetrics’ Webpage Integrity Monitoring (WIM) product is built on a patented technology able to find and mitigate malicious injected code on webpages.
 SecurityMetrics is currently conducting a pilot program with a select few corporations.